skinny-k/KrabbenhoftScott_ATCM4368/README.txt

 # Used particle trigger system to cull particles used by the lasers

 ### TO-DO ###
-# FIX BOOST SYSTEMS -- use events!

-# Implement multiple projectile types
+# Find Additional SFX
+#     - Explosion for explosive bullets
+#     - SFX for boss all boss attacks
+#         - Queen Lasers
+#         - Quake
+#         - Impact?
+#     - Powerups
-#     - Tracker Bullet
+#     - Background Music?

+# Create feedback for powerups
-#     - Triple Bullet
+#     - DamageBoost (particles, SFX)
-#     - Explosive Bullet?
+#     - DefenseBoost (particles, SFX)
-#     - Mine Bullet?
+#     - SpeedBoost (particles, SFX)
-#     - Ricochet Shot?
+#     - Invincibility (SFX, material? or particles)

-# Implement bullet type pickups to drop from Pawn enemies
+# Implement bullet type pickups to drop from Pawn enemies.
+Each should provide limited # of bullets
+#     - ExplosiveBullet
+#     - TrackerBullet
-#     - Bullet Types
+#     - TripleBullet